girlglock/ModernDiscord16/README.md

 # ModernDiscord16

-A simple color theme for Discords Visual Refresh update using the cs16.css (Counter-Strike 1.6) color palette.
+A Discord theme inspired by the iconic VGUI interface of the GoldSrc Engine (Counter-Strike 1.6 & Half-Life).

 ## Default
 ![ModernDiscord16](https://github.com/user-attachments/assets/171a63e3-38b8-41f3-88c1-dfcfe386a0c0)